-The University will have its third and final open day of the year for those considering applying for undergraduate degree programmes on the 15th of September.
 Philosophy at the undergraduate level is always studied at Oxford as part of a multi-subject degree, along with one or more other disciplines.
-To investigate the degrees and ask questions about admissions, you should attend talks and events for the partner subject you would want to study philosophy with.
+To investigate the degrees and ask questions about admissions, you should attend an open day at Oxford, going to talks and events for the partner subject you would want to study philosophy with.
 The joint degrees can be asked about there; there will often be current students studying for the joint degrees, and members of academic staff may be on hand to answer questions or be giving talks.

-Information about the day can be obtained here: via this link, you can download a programme and click through to the different department and faculty information.
+Information about the open days can be obtained here: via this link, you can download a programme and click through to the different department and faculty information.

 Our degrees, and the departments you should look for, are as follows.